Ever wondered why so many of the world’s most powerful brands spend their time and budget engaging with students through event marketing.

 Huge changes in tech and available media channels will have inevitably changed the way you speak to your potential customers.

 Regardless of the power of digital in the marketing mix, huge power still exists in connection on a personal, one-to-one level.

-By talking to someone face to face (F2F) you can show them who you are and what your brands stands for.
+By talking to someone face to face (F2F), or through event marketing, you can show them who you are and what your brands stands for.
 You can also gauge their response and alleviate any objections immediately.

 Rob Murphy, CMO of MC2 said “face-to-face engagement creates a personal connection and builds trust between a company and its target audience.”

 So it’s about building deep and long lasting relationships through the ability to give your brand a real personality.

 Let me give you an example.
 In 2016 we wanted to know more about our audiences’ living situation – did they live in Student Halls, at home with parents, in private rented property etc.?